-Radars help teams compare individual numeric results on a variety of categories, and they are a transparent and quick way to understand where the team agrees or disagrees about a topic.
+Team Radar retrospectives help teams compare individual responses on a variety of categories transparently and quickly to identify points where the team agrees or disagrees about a topic.
 They can be used alone or in combination with a column-based retrospective and can provide important insights into how a team is working together toward continuous improvement.